IBM/event-automation/_ep_1.0/02-installing/07-configuring.md

        replicas: 2
    ```

-**Note:** The value of `kubernetes.operator.leader-election.lease-name` must be unique for the namespace.
-See [Leader Election and High Availability](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-release-1.5/docs/operations/configuration/#leader-election-and-high-availability){:target="_blank"}.

 **Note:** The Flink samples [Production](../planning/#flink-production-sample) and [Production - Flink Application cluster](../planning/#flink-production-application-cluster-sample) are configured with High Availability for the Flink Job Manager.